Shaping the Borough Draft Local Plan 2020 – 2035 consultation Click to get info

 The Council is in the process of preparing a new Local Plan for the borough, which is being delivered in stages.

 - Current stage: Direction of Travel (Issues and Options).
 This represents the first public consultation stage on the new local plan.
-In this consultation document the Council has set out the challenges and opportunities for the Borough, growth options and policy directions.
+In this consultation document the council set out the challenges and opportunities for the borough, growth options and policy directions.
+Public consultation was undertaken during the period 8 November to 22 December 2017.
 Please see Planning policy consultations page.

 The core strategy Click to get info